Fort Ridgely Historic Site

 The Fort was manned during the U.S. Civil War and was the site of two battles during the U.S.-Dakota War of 1862.
 The old fort commissary building, which was reconstructed by the Veteran Conservation Corps in the 1930s, now houses a museum.

-The Fort Ridgely site is located in Fort Ridgely State Park, which offers plentiful recreation including a nine-hole golf course, hiking and horseback riding trails, volleyball and softball fields, fishing, and camping.
+The Fort Ridgely site is located in Fort Ridgely State Park, which offers plentiful recreation including a nine-hole golf course, hiking and horseback riding trails, volleyball and softball fields, fishing and camping.
+The site is open four days a week, Memorial Day weekend through Labor Day.